TheDonMega/my_ai_project/README.md

    - Click the "📄 Convert Notes to Markdown" button in the top-right corner of the main page
    - Or navigate directly to `/convert-docx`

-2. **Upload Your File**:
+2. **Upload Your Files**:
-   - Click the upload area or drag and drop your DOCX file
+   - Click the upload area or drag and drop your DOCX files
+   - Select multiple files by holding Ctrl/Cmd while clicking
    - Only .docx files are accepted
-   - File size and name are displayed for confirmation
+   - File sizes and names are displayed for confirmation

 3. **Convert and Download**:
    - Click "Convert to Markdown" button
-   - The file is processed using the markitdown library
+   - Files are processed using the markitdown library
-   - Converted Markdown file is automatically downloaded
+   - Single file: downloads as .md file
+   - Multiple files: downloads as zip file with all converted files
-   - Original filename is preserved with .md extension
+   - Original filenames are preserved with .md extension

-### Example
+### Examples

+- **Single File**:
-- **Input**: `My Document.docx`
+  - Input: `My Document.docx`
-- **Output**: `My Document.md` (automatically downloaded)
+  - Output: `My Document.md` (automatically downloaded)

+- **Multiple Files**:
+  - Input: `Report.docx`, `Notes.docx`, `Summary.docx`
+  - Output: `Report_and_2_more_files.zip` (contains all converted .md files)

 ### Technical Details